Vulnerabilities Found With

 Next to our enterprise testing platform, we maintain Jazzer, an open-source security testing solution for Java and other JVM-based languages.
 With the help of Jazzer, and our testing platform, hundreds of security issues and code vulnerabilities have been found in log4j, OpenJDK, and other open-source projects.

-Suricata is an Open-Source threat detection engine capable of real time intrusion detection (IDS).
-Even though Suricata already used fuzzing with AFL extensively, our vulnerability researchers were able to find 12 more critical vulnerabilities.
-Our findings played a crucial role in making Suricata more secure by preventing data corruptions, remote code executions and many other unwated program behaviors.
+Sucicata is an open-source threat detection engine capable of real-time intrusion detection (IDS).
+Even though Sucicata used fuzzing with AFL extensively, our vulnerability researchers were able to find 12 more critical code vulnerabilities (e.g. data corruptions, remote code executions, and many other unwanted program behaviors).

 OWASP's JSON Sanitizer transforms JSON-like input into valid and fully embeddable JSON.
 It is an Open Source sanitizer with over 200 dependencies.
-With CI Fuzz, our developers found two critical vulnerabilities in this project, that would have exposed it to XML/HTML injections.
-(CVE-2021-23899 and CVE-2021-23900)
+With CI Fuzz, our developers found two critical code vulnerabilities in this project, that would have exposed it to XML/HTML injections.
+(CVE-2021-23899 and CVE-2021-23900).

 Audi is one of the leading innovators worldwide when it comes to making automotive software more secure.
 With CI Fuzz, our developers managed to fix an exploitable heap buffer overflow in Audi's software.

 DLR COBS Encoder